 Oyekunle Damola is a digital marketing consultant known for helping business owners achieve results for their online marketing campaigns.
 He is the founder of Dptrax, an inbound marketing agency helping clients generate more traffic, leads, and sales online.

-Recently, Jeremiah Ajayi had a virtual interview with Damola.
-In their conversation, Damola shared how he grew his agency and a piece of advice for beginners.
+Recently, we had a virtual interview with Damola.
+In our conversation, Damola shared how he grew his agency and his advice for writers and digital marketers just starting out.

 How did you start your freelance service?

 I started about six years ago when a friend told me he made about N100,000 building websites.
 At that time, I was a student and financially dependent on my folks.
 I decided to learn website design to earn a good income, but I ended up focusing on digital marketing because it brings in more recurring revenue than website design.

 What’s your typical work routine?